abdomostafa1/NotesApp/README.md

 ## Notes app 📝
-- notes app helps  you to make notes to type something important ,make to-do list or save some good memories .
+- notes app helps  you to make to-do list , write something important or save some good memories .
 - app allows you to use mobile camera or pick photos from gallery to use them in your note 📷
 - app allows you to record your voice 🎙️